-This strategy does much, much better than Buy & Hold when looking at Monte Carlo simulation.
+This strategy does much, much better than Buy and Hold when looking at Monte Carlo simulation.
 Really, unbelievably well!

-To compare the equity curve of this strategy with the other 3 strategies, I am trading 3 MES contracts, which is 30% of 1 mini S&P contract.
+To compare the equity curve of this strategy with the other three strategies, I am trading three MES contracts, which is 30% of one mini S&P contract.
 So, this strategy hits roughly the same profit as the others, with 1/3 the trade size!

 Overall Hypothetical Results

-So clearly, Buy & Hold can be beat with a trading algorithm - and that is pretty awesome!
+So clearly, Buy and Hold can be beaten with a trading algorithm - and that is pretty awesome!

-The question is, do you have the time, desire, skills, and education to create a trading strategy that will beat Buy & Hold?
+The question is, do you have the time, desire, skills, and education to create a trading strategy that will beat Buy and Hold?